Gazprom delivers 35.5 mln cubic meters of gas to Europe through Ukraine via Sudzha

-MOSCOW, January 9. /TASS/.
-Gazprom is supplying gas to Europe through Ukraine in the volume of 35.5 mln cubic meters per day via the Sudzha gas pumping station.
-The application for deliveries through Sokhanovka was rejected by the Ukrainian side, a Gazprom representative told reporters on Monday.
+MOSCOW, January 13. /TASS/.
+Gazprom is supplying gas to Europe through Ukraine in the volume of 35.5mln cubic meters per day via the Sudzha gas pumping station.
+The application for deliveries through Sokhanovka was rejected by the Ukrainian side, a Gazprom representative told reporters on Friday.

 The transit line through Ukraine remains the only route for Russian gas supplies to the countries of Western and Central Europe.
 Pumping through the Nord Stream has been completely stopped.
 Gas supplies via Turkish Stream and Blue Stream are intended for Turkey and the countries of Southern and South-Eastern Europe.